russellballestrini/russell.ballestrini.net/README.rst

 russell.ballestrini.net
 #######################

-This is the source code for my blog.
+This is the source code for `my blog <https://russell.ballestrini.net>`_.
 My blog is a static web site with just HTML!
 This project uses Pelican (a static site generator) to produce HTML from ``.rst`` or ``.md`` files.

 Pelican is written in Python and uses Jinja2 template engine by default.